omaroswr/ZTP_lab_build/lab_build_3_running_app.md

 while true; do echo "################################"; echo "# `date` #"; echo "################################"; echo "---------------- BMH ----------------"; oc get bmh -A; echo "---------------- AgentClusterInstall ----------------"; oc get agentclusterinstall -A; echo "---------------- Clusters ----------------"; oc get managedclusters sno2 --show-labels; echo "---------------- Policies ----------------"; oc get policy -A; echo "---------------- CGU ----------------"; oc get cgu -A; sleep 15; done
 ```

-Just as a reference, the following figure shows the transiutions that the CRs captured in the above output go through:
+Just as a reference, the following figure shows the transitions that the CRs captured in the above output go through:

 ![image1](images/argo_5.png)

 ## Verify the status of applications using GUI:

-You can conenct to the OpenShift GitOps GUI using either the credentials (stpes to find out the url and credentials can be found [here](https://gitlab.consulting.redhat.com/shassan/bootcamp/-/blob/main/gitops.md)), or you can use the option to authenticate using OpenShift Console by using the applications menu as shown here:
+You can conenct to the OpenShift GitOps GUI using either the credentials (steps to find out the url and credentials can be found [here](https://gitlab.consulting.redhat.com/shassan/bootcamp/-/blob/main/gitops.md)), or you can use the option to authenticate using OpenShift Console by using the applications menu as shown here:

 ![image1](images/argo_1.png)